-While making home improvements is super important for the ultimate value of your home if nobody knows about them when you are selling, you are missing a real marketing opportunity.
+While making home improvements is super essential for the ultimate value of your home if nobody knows about them when you are selling, you are missing a real marketing opportunity.
 A top real estate agent will use creative real estate marketing to enhance the appeal of your property.

 Big Structural Impacts

-There are a few improvements that can make a severe structural impact to your home, and bring it into the modern world in an immediate way.
-Kitchen upgrades, for instance, are an excellent way to take a home from old and dated to fresh and appealing.
+There are a few improvements that can make a severe structural impact on your home, and bring it into the modern world in an immediate way.
+Kitchen upgrades, for instance, are an excellent way to take a house from old and dated to fresh and appealing.

 Homes that have updated kitchens do exceptionally well because there are very few buyers who want to tackle a kitchen replacement as one of the first things they do when moving into a new home.

 Upgrades like these are time-consuming and can be expensive, but they are also areas of the home that people look hard at when buying.
-Kitchens and baths are in fact the most important improvements that will help sell your house!
+Kitchens and baths are in fact the most vital improvements that will help sell your house!